 CHARGE syndrome (or CHARGE Association) is a very rare disorder that includes people who share a specific set of challenges present at birth.
 The word “CHARGE” comes from the first letters of some of the most common features seen in these individuals.
 The letters in CHARGE stand for: Coloboma of the eye, Heart defects, Atresia of the choanae, Retardation of growth and/or development, Genital and/or urinary abnormalities, and Ear abnormalities and deafness.

 This disorder was first identified in 1981.
-It is believed that CHARGE is greatly under-diagnosed and that, when awareness is increased, it will be recognized as one of the leading causes of deaf-blindness.
+It is believed that CHARGE is greatly under-diagnosed.
+When awareness is increased, it will be recognized as one of the leading causes of deaf-blindness.

 The CHARGE Syndrome Foundation was formed in 1993.